stacscan/stacs-ci/README.md

 used CI / CD systems.
 Currently, supported is:

 * Github Actions
-  * Fails the build on findings.
+  * Fails the build on unsuppressed findings.
-  * Automatically annotates pull requests with findings
+  * Automatically annotates pull requests with findings.
+  * Automatically loads suppressions from a `stacs.ignore.json` in the root of the repository.

 * Generic CI Systems
-  * Fails the build on findings.
+  * Fails the build on unsuppressed findings.
   * Outputs findings to the console in formatted plain-text.
+  * Automatically loads suppressions from a `stacs.ignore.json` in the scan directory.

 ### Github Actions